-Liberia tax system: audit, reporting and optimization of taxation of Liberian companies and individuals: VAT, income tax and capital gains
+Liberia tax system: audit, reporting and optimization of taxation of Liberian companies and individuals: VAT, income tax and capital gains.
+Tax treaties of Liberia.

 Basic taxes (briefly)